gajh-classes/FFT_reference/README.md

 $ cp /root/gpgpu-sim_distrubute/configs/tested-cfgs/{SM_NUM}/* ./
 $ cp /root/FFT_release/test/*.txt ./
 ```
-We will use `SM2_GTX480` configuration as default machine configuration for GPGPU-sim.
+We will use `SM2_GTX480` configuration as a default machine configuration for GPGPU-sim.
 We do not need to run power simulation, so you need to change the `power_simulation_enabled` value to 0 in `gpgpusim.config` file.

 ##### Run CUDA Application
 Normally execute the application binary, and it will attach to GPGPU-sim properly.